 If you manage to leave the seriously good restaurants and bars at The Parker, make sure you head to Azúcar.
 Located poolside at La Serena Villas (a beautiful boutique hotel), it’s the prefect combination of gorgeous design and seriously good food.
 The decor is what I’d call globally inspired, but the food is definitely Spanish and Mediterranean influenced.

 And my insiders tip - make sure you head up to the rooftop patio with a cocktail to take in a Palm Springs sunset.
-And make that cocktail a Blood Orange Margarita - so good, especially the chile salt rim.
+And make that cocktail a Blood Orange Margarita - so good, especially the chilli salt rim.

 If you’re short on time, head straight to The Shops at 1345 - a curated collection of shops under one roof, including art, homewares, fashion, vintage and souvenirs.
 Aside from everything you can buy there, the building is amazing - a modernist structure designed by E. Stewart Williams.

 Would be very remiss not to mention the Desert Hills Premium Outlets, even though technically they are 30 minutes outside of Palm Springs.
 Passing right by them on the way in or out of Palm Springs, you simply have to stop.
 It’s a massive shopping complex with hundreds of discount designer stores.
 My advice - know which designers you’re keen to visit so you can make the most of your time here.